-AAA predicts 51 million travelers this Thanksgiving, highest volume since 2005
+AAA predicts 51 million travelers this Thanksgiving, the highest volume since 2005

 AAA and INRIX, a global transportation analytics company, predict travel times in the most congested cities in the U.S. during the holiday week could be as much as three times longer than the optimal trip.

-The increase comes at a time when gas prices are up more then 40 cent from last year.
-Americans on average are paying $2.56 at the pump, and Virginians have seen an average increase of 30 cent across the state from last year.
+The increase comes at a time when gas prices are up more then 40 percent from last year.
+Americans on average are paying $2.56 at the pump, and Virginians have seen an average increase of 30 cents across the state from last year.

-“A strong economy and labor market are generating rising incomes and higher consumer confidence, fueling a strong year for the travel industry, which will continue into the holiday season, added Ocasio even though gas prices may be more this holiday season.
+“A strong economy and labor market are generating rising incomes and higher consumer confidence, fueling a strong year for the travel industry, which will continue into the holiday season,” added Ocasio, even though gas prices may be more this holiday season.

-The Thanksgiving holiday travel period is defined as Wednesday, Nov.
-22 to Sunday, Nov.
-26, according to AAA.
+The Thanksgiving holiday travel period is defined as November 22-26, according to AAA.

 The company also added that according to AAA’s Leisure Travel Index, travelers taking to the skies will pay the lowest average in five years for a round-trip flight for the top 40 domestic routes.
 At $157, on average, that is a 23 percent fare drop year-over-year.